snorwin/jsonpatch/README.md

 ### Ignore slice order
 There are two options to ignore the slice order:
-- `IgnoreSliceOrder` will ignore the order of all slices of built-in in types (e.g. `int`, `string`) during the patch creation and will use instead the value itself in order to match and compare the current and modified JSON.
+- `IgnoreSliceOrder` will ignore the order of all slices of built-in types (e.g. `int`, `string`) during the patch creation and will instead use the value itself in order to match and compare the current and modified JSON.
 - `IgnoreSliceOrderWithPattern` allows to specify for which slices the order should be ignored using JSONPointer patterns (e.g. `/jobs`, `/jobs/*`).
   Furthermore, the slice order of structs (and pointer of structs) slices can be ignored by specifying a JSON field which should be used to match the struct values.